szmraam/github-training/README.md

 8. Slack notifications

 ### Exercises 30mins
-1. Add yourself as a member via a pull request
+1. Fix the issues via a pull request
 2. Review all other pull requests
 3. Comment or approve

 ### Questions 10mins

-### Outlook 5mins
-1. History
-2. Issues